prmr/SoftwareDesign/modules/Module-03.md

 There are different way we can look at a software system.
 One way is in terms of the software elements declared in the source code and the relations between them.
 For example, a `Deck` class declares a field `aCards` field that is a stack of `Card` instances.
 This is a **static view** of the system.
 The static view is best represented by the source code or a UML class diagram.
 A different, but complementary, way to look at a system, is in terms of *values* and *objects* in a running program.
 For example, at one point a `Deck` contains three cards, then one card is drawn, which leads to the instance of `Deck` containing two cards.
 This is the **dynamic (or run-time) view** of the system.
 The dynamic view corresponds to what we see in a debugger while stepping through the execution of a program.
 The dynamic view is *cannot* easily be represented by any one diagram.
 Instead, we rely on object diagrams, *state diagrams* (introduced in this module), and *sequence diagrams* (introduced in Module 5).
 The static and dynamic views are two complementary perspectives in software design.
 Sometimes it's best to think of a problem and solution in static terms, sometimes in dynamic terms, and sometimes we really need both.
 This module focuses on understanding important *dynamic* properties of software.

+This duality between the static and dynamic perspective on a software system is akin to the wave-particle duality for representing the phenomenon of light in physics:

+> It seems as though we must use sometimes the one theory and sometimes the other, while at times we may use either. […] We have two contradictory pictures of reality; separately neither of them fully explains the phenomena of light, but together they do. - Albert Einstein and Leopold Infeld, The Evolution of Physics, pg.
+262-263

+So, to paraphrase for software design: It seems as though we must use sometimes the one perspective and sometimes the other, while at times we may use either.
+We have two *complementary* pictures of a program; separately neither of them fully explains the phenomena of software, but together they do.

 An important concept when thinking of a design in terms of run-time objects is that of **object state**.
 Informally, state refers to the particular pieces of information the object represents at a given moment.
 To speak more precisely it is generally useful to distinguish between *concrete state* and *abstract state*.
 The **concrete state** of an object is the collection of values stored in the object's fields.
 For example, if we consider a `BankAccount` object that is simply a wrapper for an `int`:

 ```